©iStock.com/markhonosvitaly

 ©Cheryl Ann Studio/Shutterstock.com

 There is no doubt about it: animals shed tears.
-However, doing so at the same time they are ‘crying’ is unusual.
-Tearing by animals is usually for the purpose of lubricating the pupils.
+However, for animals, tearing up is usually reserved for the purpose of lubricating the pupils.
 This is likely because it’s in their best interest to hide any emotion that could make them appear vulnerable in nature.
 This is in accordance with the Darwinian principle of survival of the fittest.
-Animals do however exhibit a wide range of emotions and are known to cry out for their own reasons.
+Animals do, however, exhibit a wide range of emotions and are known to cry out.

-It is also important to note that many pet owners claim that their animals cry and shed tears at the same time.
+Many pet owners claim that their animals cry and shed tears at the same time.
 Even Darwin believed that elephants and apes wept, which has been an observed phenomenon.
-Modern scientists, on the other hand, feel that we are the only species capable of a genuine emotional breakdown and crying.
-So why is this?
+Modern scientists, on the other hand, feel that we are the only species capable of a genuine emotional breakdown with crying.

 Tears of Joy or Sorrow